|

 fondness for mechanics and anything innovative.

-So in 1940 he established a “Charting
+in 1940 he established a “Charting

-Rule” which is a rule to perform the necessary calculations for aerial
+Rule” which is a rule to perform the necessary calculations for

-ability of the pilot.
+the ability of the pilot.

 In April 1942 the now Major Rosario Di Blasi published an article titled “Operational